 The investment managers are primarily remunerated based on an agreed fixed annual percentage of the asset value for each underlying fund.
-The Trustees do not directly incentivise the investment managers to align the approach they adopt for a particular fund with the Trustees' policies and objectives.
-Instead, the investment managers and the funds are selected so that, in aggregate, the returns produced are expected to meet the Trustees' objectives.
+The Trustee does not directly incentivise the investment managers to align the approach they adopt for a particular fund with the Trustee's policies and objectives.
+Instead, the investment managers and the funds are selected so that, in aggregate, the returns produced are expected to meet the Trustee's objectives.

-Neither do the Trustees directly incentivise the investment managers to make decisions about the medium to long-term performance of an issuer of debt or equity, or to engage with those issuers to improve their performance.
-The Trustees expect such assessment of performance and engagement to be undertaken as appropriate and necessary to meet the investment objectives of the funds used by the Plan.
+Neither does the Trustee directly incentivise the investment managers to make decisions about the medium to long-term performance of an issuer of debt or equity, or to engage with those issuers to improve their performance.
+The Trustee expects such assessment of performance and engagement to be undertaken as appropriate and necessary to meet the investment objectives of the funds used by the Plan.